Unsure about safety?

 Please only install apps and plugins for this project linked directly from sucho.org.
 Googling for some of the tools we reference can lead to things you don’t want on your computer.
 If you have any questions about the URL to use to install apps and plugins, please ask in the Slack!

 Some servers in Eastern Europe are now under coordinated and uncoordinated attack.
 Many others have been magnets for malware and other nonsense from time immemorial.
-Anyone working with links, whether it’s Browserstrix or Web Recorder should check those links first.
+Anyone working with links, whether it’s with Browserstrix or ArchiveWeb.page should check those links first.

 BEFORE you click on a link, or enter it into your web browser, check the link with Sucuri SiteCheck service first.
 You can also use any comparable service.